Mailu/Mailu/docs/faq.rst

 I want to integrate Nextcloud 14 (and older) with Mailu
 ````````````````````````````````````````

-First of all you have to install dependencies required to authenticate users via imap in Nextcloud
+1. Install dependencies required to authenticate users via imap in Nextcloud

 .. code-block:: bash